-Question Answer Marks 2 2.2: Award d a mark out of 5 for Language ark out of 5 for Language, according to the Grade descriptors in the table below (see Note on using mark vith Grade descriptors (last page of mark scheme)).
-Grade des scriptors for Language (Question 2) 5 Straightforward vocabulary and structure.
+Question Answer Marks 2.2: A Award a mark out of 5 for Language d a mark out of five for Language, according to the Grade descriptors in the table below (see Note on using mark mes with Grade descriptors (last page of mark scheme)).
+If ans wer is completely off topic, e.g. candidate wrote about their holidays, no Language marks can be awarded. didate misunderstood the questions but answered broadly within the topic, e.g. wrote about themselves, their own kes, dislikes, do not award for Communication but do award for Language.
+Grad e descriptors for Language (Question 2) 5 Straightforward vocabulary and structure.
 The style of writing is basic, but reasonably coherent.
 Use of a limited range of verbs, generally successful.
 More accuracy than inaccuracy.
 4 Basic vocabulary and structure.
 Some awareness of verb usage, but inconsistent.
 The writing is sufficiently accurate for meaning to be conveyed.
 3 Very basic vocabulary and structure.
 Little awareness of verb usage (e.g. infinitives regularly used instead of finite verbs).
 Despite regular errors, the writing often conveys some meaning.
 2 A few phrases or short sentences are accurate enough to be comprehensible.
 Very simple sentence structure.
 1 Disjointed words or short phrases, one or two of them accurate enough to be comprehensible.
 0 One or two disjointed words or short phrases may be recognisable.
-Consider the whole answer when awarding mark for language.
-Total for Communication: 10 marks Total for Language: 5 marks Total for Question 2: 15 marks
+Cons sider the whole answer when awarding mark for language Total for Communication: 10 mark Total for Language: 5 mark Total for Question 2: 15 mark (S